We noticed you are browsing from

 We are developing a carbon reduction roadmap around science-aligned targets (those that are aligned with the Paris Agreement’s goal of limiting our global warming to 1.5 degrees above pre-industrial temperatures).
 This maps out how far and how we will seek to reduce our office and trip emissions by 2035 (our interim target year) and – beyond that – to 2050.
 Key action areas include:

-• Enabling and encouraging train travel to many of our European trips (which constitute around one third of all our trips globally) through our partnership with Byway.
+• Increasing take-up of our train travel booking service, which now offers train travel as an alternative to flying most of our European trips (which now constitute around one third of all our trips globally).

 • Opting for lower impact in-trip transportation, for example, swapping internal flights for trains, using public transport where feasible and looking for opportunities to switch to electric vehicles as soon as destination infrastructure allows.